devradar/devradar/README.md

 # encrypt the token to your project
 docker run --rm caktux/travis-cli encrypt "<token from firebase login:ci>" -r <github repo>
 ```

+Log into firebase and initialize an empty **Firestore** database in locked mode.

 Copy the resulting token to [the Travis CI config](.travis.yml) under `deploy / token /secure`.
 Modify `deploy / project` to equal your firebase **Project ID**.
 One mandatory customization to the [config](src/config.js) is to set `firebase.key` and `firebase.project` to your **Web API Key** and **Project ID** respectively.